sjas/assessing-mininet/README.md

     parser/topologies   -   .grapml samples and executable mininet topologies README.md           -   self-explanatory

+## install

-After installation/setup of a Mininet VM, clone this repository to the mininet user's /home (usually /home/mininet on the pre-installed VM, as of Mininet 2.0.0) and name it 'ktr'.
+After the installation/setup of a Mininet VM, clone this repository to the mininet user's /home (usually /home/mininet on the pre-installed VM, as of Mininet 2.0.0) and name it 'ktr'.
 Install D-ITG (here 2.8.0 was used, version 2.8.1 is available by now at least.). **D-ITG** and **ktr** must reside in the homefolder, if you do not set the path's differently.

 For easier handling create symlinks like
     $ ln -s /home/mininet/ktr/parser/topologies/Crosstraffic-Benchmark-without-node-4.py simple-topo